SenseRoboticsLab/estimating-fog-parameters/README.md

 ```

 # License
-This project is released under the MIT License.
+This project is released under GPL-3.0.

 See the [LICENSE](/LICENSE) file for details.